AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

     </LifecycleConfiguration>
     ```

     **Note:** If an object is configured with the two tags, both lifecycle rules apply to this object.
-Therefore, the first lifecycle rule does not take effect because the object is deleted.
-If the object is deleted, its storage class cannot be converted.
+In this case, the object expires 10 days after it is last modified.
+After the object is deleted, the transition operation specified on the object becomes invalid.

 -   Example 2

     Two lifecycle rules are configured with overlapping prefixes as their filter conditions.

-    -   The first rule specifies an empty prefix as its filter conditions, which indicates that the rule applies to all objects in the bucket.
+    -   The first rule specifies an empty prefix as its filter condition, which indicates that the rule applies to all objects in the bucket.
 This rule specifies that all objects in the bucket are deleted 365 days after they are last modified.
-    -   The second rule specifies the prefix test/ as its filter conditions, which indicates that this rule applies only to objects whose names are prefixed with test/.
-This rule specifies that the storage class of objects is converted to Archive 30 days after the objects are last modified.
+    -   The second rule specifies the test/ prefix as its filter condition.
+This rule specifies that the storage classes of objects that are prefixed with test/ are converted to Archive 30 days after they are last modified.
     ```
     <LifecycleConfiguration>
       <Rule>